 Bangkok Travel Guide: how to explore the Thai metropolis

 Bangkok is a highly developed metropolis, one of Southeast Asia’s largest cities and a fascinating melting pot of traditions, heritage and modernity.
 Thailand’s capital city is a perfect destination for every traveller as it is one of the cheapest travel hubs in Asia.
 Bangkok is also perfect for any backpackers who want to start a medium-long trip around Southeast Asia.
-The city is well connected to the other neighbouring countries that can be easily reached by bus or by a cheap flight.
+The city is well connected to the other neighbouring countries that can be easily reached by bus or cheap flights.
 We’ve visited 3 times this chaotic metropolis as a starting point for our trips to Thailand, and despite its size and mess of traffic and people, we’ve been amazed by its charm and beauty.
 The stunning temples and palaces, colourful and bustling street markets where the time seems to have stopped, long and jam-packed shopping streets, fashion rooftop bars where to sip a drink waiting for the sunset, and its vibrant nightlife with thousands of clubs left us speechless.
 Our suggestion is not to skip the city but take it as the starting point of your trip for at least a couple of days.
 You can also use Bangkok as the base of many interesting attractions in the surrounding like the famous street and floating markets like Maeklong, Amphawa or Damnoen, the historic town of Kanchanaburi and the Erawan waterfalls, the old capital Ayuttaya and much more.

 - BEST TIME TO VISIT BANGKOK